Phone number (Voice)

-Teklanika ("Tek") River Campground is at mile 29 on the Denali Park Road.
+Teklanika ("Tek") River Campground is at Mile 29 on the Denali Park Road.
 The second largest campground in Denali, it offers 53 sites for RVs and tents.
-It is open May 20—mid-September each year.
+It is open May 20 to mid-September each year.

-If you do not have a vehicle, you will use a special type of bus called the camper bus to reach the campground.
+If you do not bring a vehicle, you will use a special type of bus called the camper bus to reach the campground.
+Unlike vehicle camping at Tek, tent campers at Tek have no minimum number of nights they must stay — you can just camp here one night if you wish.
 While you are at Teklanika, you can re-use your camper bus ticket to go sight-seeing west-bound (i.e., farther into the park) on any non-narrated transit bus (not just camper buses) during your stay.
 This is true whether you camp one night or a week (or longer) — your initial camper bus ticket lets you sight-see west of Tek during the entire stay.
 You cannot go east (i.e., back to the park entrance) until you are finished camping at Tek.
-This is also how tent-camping works at Wonder Lake, Igloo Creek and Sanctuary River Campgrounds.
-Unlike vehicle camping at Tek, tent campers at Tek have no minimum number of nights they must stay - you can just camp here one night if you wish.
+This is also how tent-camping works at Igloo Creek and Sanctuary River Campgrounds.

 No campground in Denali has electrical or water hookups for RVs.
-Tek does have potable water (may not be available in spring and early summer), but no shower or laundry facilities.
+Tek does usually have potable water (may not be available in spring and early summer), but no shower or laundry facilities.
 The only water fill / dump station for RVs in the park is at Riley Creek Campground, which you may use before or after your stay at Tek.

 Caution: Soft "Shoulders"

 The road between Savage River and Tek is wide enough for two buses to drive abreast of each other, so you should not need to veer onto the road edge as long as you are driving at or below the speed limit.
-If you pause to view wildlife, however, you will want to get as far over as you safely can.
+If you pause to view wildlife, however, pull over as far as you safely can.
 Park on the same side of the road as any other vehicles that are already stopped there to view the wildlife and always ensure that one lane remains open for traffic to pass through.
 Also, be forewarned that the road is very winding, and going too fast around a corner can lead to trouble.
 Please drive with caution.

 When you purchase a Tek Pass, you will select the first day you wish to use it (likely your first or second day in the campground), and will select a specific bus for that day.
 This bus of your choosing will have guaranteed seats for you, on the day and time you chose.
 On subsequent days during your time at Tek, you may use any non-narrated transit bus, boarding at your campground on a space-available basis.